alterphp/EasyAdminMongoOdmBundle/README.md

 ## TODOs

 * Controller listener to implement (and override controller by configuration)
-* Remove dql_filter config ?
-* Exception listenr for production env ?
+* Exception listener for production env ?
+* QueryBuilder => deal with associations ?
+* PropertyConfigPass is not implemented => item `format` per field is not preset

 ## Development tags